This article was written by Tania Bhattacharya on behalf of Sherley Altidor.

 Was this karma telling me something?

-This happened when I was young, just a teenager.
+This happened when I a few years back.
 I did not understand what I did nor did I understand why I did it.
 After it happened I cried and cried and cried.
 How could it have come down to this?
 Why did I let this happen?
 I am a terrible person.

 I was too perfect for committing such a mistake.
 I always assumed that I had better control on my feelings than to do such a thing.
 In my mind I assumed only a certain type of person would do things like that.
 What the hell was a certain type of person?